Fake Accounts, Fake Content and Staying One Step Ahead

 Comments from friends

-Conversations under posts
+Conversations under pictures

-Fake accounts often lack genuine interaction.
+Fake accounts often lack natural interaction.

 Strange Follower Patterns

-Thousands of followers but very few posts
+Thousands of followers but almost no posts

-Following thousands but barely any followers
+Following thousands of accounts but having very few followers

 Overly Perfect Profile Photos

-AI generated faces are becoming common.
+AI generated faces are becoming more common.

 Immediate Direct Messages

-If someone follows you and instantly messages:
+Be cautious if someone follows you and instantly sends messages like:

 “Hey beautiful.”